British police investigating climate email hackers

 which included more than 5,000 emails.

 The leaked emails contained private correspondence from 1995 to 2009.
-Climate change skeptics claimed they showed scientists manipulating data to support global warming.
+Climate change sceptics claimed they showed scientists manipulating data to support global warming.

 However, independent inquiries cleared the university of all accusations of fraud and data manipulation, although they did recommend it change the way it handled requests for information.